barbara-barta/princess_bride_classification/README.md

 4. performing three different classification algorithms, namely SVM, logistic regression and random forest
 5. choosing the best algorithm and parameters using cross-validation

+In the future I hope to build a UI such that a user can drop an image and receive the predicted label.